Not-So-Independent, Activist-Stuffed Shadow SAGE - Guido Fawkes

 Not-So-Independent, Activist-Stuffed Shadow SAGE

 The self-styled, self-appointed ‘alternative SAGE’ shadow committee will hold their first press conference shortly.
 In not-so-surprising news this publicity savvy committee is made up of hyper-political scientists, many of whom have a grudge to bear against the government.
 Among its membership are actual communists, Labour Party donors, activists, Corbynistas, “anti-Zionists”, Brexit conspiracy theorists and even a former Greek MP.
-Guido brings you the extraordinary rundown here…
+Guido brings you an extraordinary rundown of eight members of the twelve strong committee here…

 Chair: Sir David King